marcozecchini/marcozecchini.github.io/content/Teaching/Bioinformatics/Tutorial/Exercises/Weighted DNA Fragment Selection - GUIDED.md

 First, we need to find a way to identify sub-problems.

 Every fragment has a start and an end position, and some of them overlap.

-If we want to build an optimal solution step by step, we need a clear order to process them.
+If we want to build an optimal solution step by step, we need a clear **order** to process them.
 Otherwise, we wouldn’t know which fragments are compatible or which combinations we’ve already evaluated.

+> [!question] Question
-- How can we guarantee that, when we evaluate a fragment, all the possible compatible choices have already been considered?
+> - How can we guarantee that, when we evaluate a fragment, all the possible compatible choices have already been considered?
-- How can we quickly find the last fragment that doesn’t overlap with the current one?
+> - How can we quickly find the last fragment that doesn’t overlap with the current one?

+> [!note]- Answer
-The natural answer is to **sort all fragments by their end position**.
+> The natural answer is to **sort all fragments by their end position**.

-When the fragments are **sorted by end position**, the problem of finding the optimal subset up to fragment `i` depends only on:
+When the fragments are **sorted**, the problem of finding the optimal subset up to fragment `i` depends only on:

 - the **best solution without using fragment i** (`dp[i-1]`), and